DODA: Data-oriented Sim-to-Real Domain Adaptation for 3D Semantic Segmentation: Method

 \textbf{Cuboid Mixing.} Here, given labeled source data and pseudo-labeled target data, we carry out the cuboid mixing to construct a new intermediate domain $\mathcal{D}_m$ as shown in Fig.~\ref{fig:framework} and Fig.~\ref{fig:TACM}.
 For each target scene, we randomly sample a source scene to perform cuboid mixing.
-We first partition two scenes into several cuboids with varying sizes as the smallest units to mix cuboid as Eq.~\eqref{eq: cuboid}: where $\gamma_{ijk}$ denotes a single cuboid; $n_x$, $n_y$ and $n_z$ stand for the number of partitions in $x$, $y$ and $z$ axis, respectively; and each cuboid $\gamma_{ijk}$ is constrained in a six-tuple bounding box $[x_{i-1}, y_{j-1}, z_{k-1}, x_{i}, y_{j}, z_{k}]$ defined by the partition positions $x_i, y_j, z_k$ for corresponding dimensions, respectively.
-These partition positions are first initialized as equal-divisions and then injected with randomness to enhance diversities as below: where $\Delta\phi$ is the random perturbation following uniform distribution ranging from $-\delta_\phi$ to $\delta_\phi$.
+We first partition two scenes into several cuboids with varying sizes as the smallest units to mix cuboid as Eq.~\eqref{eq: cuboid}:

+where $\gamma_{ijk}$ denotes a single cuboid; $n_x$, $n_y$ and $n_z$ stand for the number of partitions in $x$, $y$ and $z$ axis, respectively; and each cuboid $\gamma_{ijk}$ is constrained in a six-tuple bounding box $[x_{i-1}, y_{j-1}, z_{k-1}, x_{i}, y_{j}, z_{k}]$ defined by the partition positions $x_i, y_j, z_k$ for corresponding dimensions, respectively.
+These partition positions are first initialized as equal-divisions and then injected with randomness to enhance diversities as below:

+where $\Delta\phi$ is the random perturbation following uniform distribution ranging from $-\delta_\phi$ to $\delta_\phi$.
 The same formulation is also adopted for $y_j$ and $z_k$.
 After partitioning, the source and target cuboids are first spatially permuted with a probability $\rho_{s}$ and then randomly mixed with another probability $\rho_{m}$, as depicted in Fig.~\ref{fig:TACM} and Fig.~\ref{fig:framework}.

+Though ConDA~\cite{kong2021conda} shares some similarities with our cuboid mixing by mixing source and target, it aims to preserve cross-domain context consistency while ours attempts to mitigate context gaps.
+Besides, ConDA operates on 2D range images, inapplicable to reconstructed indoor scenes obtained by fusing depth images.
+Our cuboid mixing leverages the freedom of the raw 3D representation, \ie~ point cloud, and thus is generalizable to arbitrary 3D scenarios.

 \textbf{Tail Cuboid Over-sampling.} Besides embedding target context to source data, our cuboid mixing technique also allows adjusting the category distributions by designing cuboid sampling strategies.
 Here, as an add-on advantage, we leverage this nice property to alleviate the biased pseudo label problem~\cite{zou2018unsupervised,he2021re,araslanov2021self,liu2021unbiased} in self-training: tail categories only occupy a small percentage of pseudo labeled data.
 Specifically, we sample cuboids with tail categories more frequently, namely tail cuboid over-sampling, detailed as follows.